PrecipiceBlades/fsdp-learning-cs336-style/README.md

 7. ✅ Meta device initialization for large models
 8. ✅ Nested FSDP and parameter duplication prevention
 9. ✅ RNG determinism in distributed training
+10. 📚 Advanced Topics (not implemented, but documented):
+    - ⚠️ Communication-computation overlap (prefetching)
+    - ⚠️ Async all-gather and reduce-scatter
+    - ⚠️ Module execution order tracking

+**Note**: Prefetching/async operations are NOT implemented in this educational repo.
+For production use with these optimizations, use [PyTorch FSDP2](https://pytorch.org/docs/stable/fsdp.html).

 ---